prathamesh3245/event-management-scheduler/README.md

-That's a great final step!
-A well-written README.md is essential for any repository, as it serves as the project's documentation and guide.

-Here is the comprehensive content for your README.md file, covering all the features, tech stack, and setup instructions for your Event Management Scheduler.

 Event Management Scheduler
 A full-stack calendar application built to manage, create, edit, and delete scheduling events via a modern React frontend and a fast Node.js backend.